kimsk/chia-piggybank/POST-5.md

 ## Conclusions

 We have been trying to secure our coins by using `ASSERT_MY_AMOUNT` and `ASSERT_MY_PUZZLEHASH`.
-Also we try to verify the contribution coin amount by using **annoucement**.
+Also we try to verify the contribution coin amount by using **announcement**.
 However, our coins are still not secure and bad actors can still steal our contribution coins even though we have code that increases the CLVM costs by 10x.

 ## References